Xenotion/Night-Blossom/README.md

 The attributes adjusted are:
 - Gravity: gravity is added to make the particle movement more realistic
+- Speed: adjusted to make particles travel an appropriate distance before disappearing
-- Emission: Adjusted rate over time and added burst to create a convincing ‘bleeding’ effect
+- Emission: adjusted rate over time and added burst to create a convincing ‘bleeding’ effect
 - Shape: adjusted to match the size of the enemy
-- Collision: changed so that blood particles collide with the ground
 - Renderer: changed material & size to make it render particles that mimic blood

 In addition, the location and direction of the particle emissions are randomised, with the auto random seed option turned on, making the effect more dynamic and less repetitive.